Taiwan Taoyuan Airport 台灣桃園國際機場

 The airport currently has 2 terminals which are connected by Skytrain service.
 The train is divided into two sections: one each for pre- and post-security clearance.

 Transiting Passengers: Taoyuan airport is the main hub for China Airlines (華航) and EVA Air (長榮), and visitors traveling between the Americas and Asia frequently transfer at this airport.
 Taiwan offers visa-free entry to many countries, and the capital city Taipei (台北) is accessible in under 1 hour by bus or 40 minutes by a ~US$35 taxi fare.
-Visitors that wish to stay overnight close to the airport should look in Dayuan Township or nearby Zhongli Night Market (中壢觀光夜市), staying at Kuva Chateau, highly rated by guests.
+Visitors that wish to stay overnight close to the airport should look in Dayuan Township or nearby Zhongli Night Market (中壢觀光夜市).
 Those transferring with ample time are encouraged to visit Shilin Night Market (士林夜市) in Taipei City (台北市) for an unforgettable night market experience.

 The following directions are a quick version for brevity, click here for more detailed instructions.